A couple holds each other romantically in Glacier National Park.

 @2023 Lovelight Photography – Montana Based Elopement, Wedding and Portrait Photography – www.lovelightmontana.com

-Once signed, this bill will replace the photography and videography laws currently in place for National Forests, National Parks, BLM land, Wildlife Refuges, and other federal lands.
+The bipartisan EXPLORE (Expanding Public Lands Outdoor Recreation Experiences) Act (HR 6492) containing the FILM ACT has passed the House Of Representatives and was signed by President Biden.
+This bill will replace the photography and videography laws currently in place for National Forests, National Parks, BLM land, Wildlife Refuges, and other federal lands.

 What will this new law do?